qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The tolerance values can be set either in the project's ``map units`` or in ``pixels``.
 The advantage of choosing ``pixels`` is that it keeps the snapping constant at different map scales.
-10 to 12 pixels is normally a good value, but it may depend on the DPI of your screen.
-On the other hand, using map units allows the tolerance to be related to real ground distances.
+10 to 12 pixels is normally a good value, but it depends on the DPI of your screen.
+Using map units allows the tolerance to be related to real ground distances.
 For example, if you have a minimum distance between elements, this option can be useful to ensure that you don’t add vertexes too close to each other.